-If your first language is not English, you must certify proficiency in English when you apply to UCLA.
+If your first language is not English, or if you did not receive your bachelor’s degree in an Anglophone country, you must certify proficiency in English when you apply to UCLA.
+This applies to U.S. citizens and Permanent Residents as well as international applicants.
 If you are admitted, you may also be required to confirm your proficiency upon arrival.

-Submit your scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as part of your application.
+Submit your scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic as part of your application.
+TOEFL iBT Home Edition, IELTS Online, and IELTS Indicator test scores can count towards meeting current UCLA English language requirements.
 The TOEFL is administered by the Educational Testing Service (ETS).
-IELTS is administered by local IELTS test centers throughout the world.
+IELTS Academic is administered by local IELTS test centers throughout the world.
 Consult IELTS for the test center nearest your home or university.

 Your test results can help you determine whether you are prepared to undertake graduate study conducted in English before making extensive plans for graduate study in the U.S.

-Your IELTS overall band score should be at least 7.0.
+Your IELTS Academic overall band score should be at least 7.0.
 7.0 is the minimum required.

 Your TOEFL score on the paper and pencil test must be at least 560 or at least 87 on the internet-based test.
 These scores represent the minimum required for applicants to graduate programs at UCLA.
 Some of our majors may require higher scores as noted in Departmental Information.